 - You are a Missouri resident

-The Missouri 2012 primary elections will be held on Tuesday, August 7th, 2012.
-If you need to register to vote or to update your information (name or address changes, party affiliation), such paperwork must be postmarked by July 11th, 2012.
-The filing deadline for candidates running in the Missouri primary was May 30th, 2012, and you can find a complete list of everyone running for state office in Missouri here.
+The Missouri 2014 primary elections will be held on Tuesday, August 5th, 2014.
+If you need to register to vote or to update your information (name or address changes, party affiliation), such paperwork must be postmarked by July 9th, 2014.
+You can find a complete list of everyone running for state office in Missouri here.
 Some of the filing data is organized by district; if you’re not sure which district you’re in, check out these handy interactive districting maps.